-Our global manufacturing strategy follows an outsourced manufacturing model using contract manufacturing partners in both the United States and Asia.
+Our global manufacturing strategy follows an outsourced manufacturing model using contract manufacturing partners in North America and Asia.
 Our strategy is based on balancing cost and supplier performance as well as taking into account qualification for localization requirements of certain market segments, such as the Buy American Act.